INTERMAGNET/imag-tech-man/appendices/includes/dataformats/imagcdfformat.rst

 - Iaga-code is the three letter IAGA code for the observatory that the data is from.
 This should match the IAGA code in section :ref:`app_cdf_v1_20_gattr_unique_id`.
-- Date-time is the start date/time of the data in the file.
+- Date-time describes the time coverage of the data (i.e. how much data is in the file) along with the date/time of the data in the file.
 The format for the date/time is described below.
 - Cadence refers to the data sample period and is formatted as an ISO 8601 duration.
 Some sample ISO 8601 durations are given below.
 - Publication-level is the PublicationLevel attribute from section :ref:`app_cdf_v1_20_gattr_unique_id`.